ome/design/viewer_controls.md

  - check against settings prior to action
 - Action
- - saves settings for current image and current user to all selected images or all the images in the left-hand side e.g. images in dataset
+ - saves settings for current image and current user to all selected images or all the images in the left-hand side e.g. images in dataset.
+This method will use ``applySettingsToSet`` see ``components/tools/OmeroWeb/omeroweb/webgateway/views.py``
-- trigger a "update thumbnail" event i.e. update thumbnail under User setings and thumbnails on left-hand side need to be updated
+- trigger a "update thumbnail" event i.e. update thumbnail under User setings and thumbnails on left-hand side need to be updated.

 **Undo**
 - Disabled